mmikowski/hi_score/README.md

   git push
 ```

-## How to use - IDE Conifuration
-We provide configs for JetBrain's IDE IntelliJ or Webstorm in the repository.
-Other IDEs will work fine, but we will need to manually adjust them to support the code style.
-The good news is we should only need to do this once per IDE and then it can be added to the repository.
-Contributions for VSCode, VIM, and other environments are welcome.

 ## How to use - Application Structure
 Create a separate JS directory for each application.
 Typebomb2, for example, has the `js` directory of `js/app-tb02`.
 We suggest you populate this directory as illustrated by the Typebomb2 app.
 This follows the *feature module* pattern which has been embraced by the recent libraries such as React and Vue.js (we've been advocating it since 2011, go figure).
 You may view this guide any time using `bin/xhi design`.
 The core concept is to create feature modules that contain their own isolated data and models when appropriate.
 This is pragmatic and recognizes the fractal nature of MVC.
 A slicker image is shown below.